kosheniatko/kottans-frontend/tasks/task1.md

 - URG (urgent) [U] — This packet contains data that needs to be delivered to the application out-of-order.
 Not used in HTTP or most other current applications.
 Three-way handshake

+**Firewalls** are devices that network operators can use to filter traffic that's coming into or leaving their network.

 ### (NEW!)
 Big amount of different codes.
 - 1xx: Informational Messages
 - 2xx: Successful